cowlicks/privacypossum/README.md

 * multiple Reasons on a single thing, so when a user action is reverted, it goes back to the original thing?

 * consider injecting contentscripts programatically
-* modify bootstrap code to take a path string.
 * add USER_BLOCK to reason and use it in tests
 * fix script locating issues.
 Throws error when accessed in terminal. (see bugs bookmarks).
 * fix issue inspecting popup throws an exception.
 Issue where reloading extension throws errors for missing tabs.